tgvaughan/icytree/manual/manual.md

     http://icytree.org/?http://example.edu/tree.newick

+This also means that it is possible to embed links in web pages which cause browsers to view trees in IcyTree.
+For instance, clicking on the [this link](https://icytree.org/?https://icytree.org/examples/primates.newick) opens an IcyTree visualisation of a primate tree.

 Technical note: the URL loading facility requires the server on which the file is hosted allow cross-origin access.
 In the case that the request fails, IcyTree attempts to use a CORS proxy to access the